MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/manage/Use-live-migration-without-Failover-Clustering-to-move-a-virtual-machine.md

 author: KBDAzure
 ---
 # Use live migration without Failover Clustering to move a virtual machine
 This article shows you how to move a virtual machine by doing a live migration without using Failover Clustering.
-A live migration moves running virtual machines between Hyper\-V hosts without any noticeable downtime.
+A live migration moves running virtual machines between Hyper-V hosts without any noticeable downtime.

 To be able to do this, you'll need:

- - A user account that's a member of the local Hyper\-V Administrators group or the Administrators group on both the source and destination computers.
+ - A user account that's a member of the local Hyper-V Administrators group or the Administrators group on both the source and destination computers.

-- The Hyper\-V role in Windows Server 2016 Technical Preview installed on the source and destination servers and set up for live migrations.
+- The Hyper-V role in Windows Server 2016 Technical Preview installed on the source and destination servers and set up for live migrations.
 For instructions, see [Set up hosts for live migration](../deploy/Set-up-hosts-for-live-migration-without-Failover-Clustering.md).

-- The Hyper\-V management tools installed on a computer running Windows Server 2016 Technical Preview or Windows 10, unless the tools are installed on the source or destination server and you'll run them from there.
+- The Hyper-V management tools installed on a computer running Windows Server 2016 Technical Preview or Windows 10, unless the tools are installed on the source or destination server and you'll run them from there.

 ## <a name="BKMK_Step3"></a>Use Hyper-V Manager to move a running virtual machine

-1. Open Hyper\-V Manager. \(From Server Manager, click **Tools** \>>**Hyper\-V Manager**.\)
+1. Open Hyper-V Manager.
+(From Server Manager, click **Tools** >>**Hyper-V Manager**.)

-2. In the navigation pane, select one of the servers. \(If it isn't listed, right-click **Hyper\-V Manager**, click **Connect to Server**, type the server name, and click **OK**.
-Repeat to add more servers.\)
+2. In the navigation pane, select one of the servers.
+(If it isn't listed, right-click **Hyper-V Manager**, click **Connect to Server**, type the server name, and click **OK**.
+Repeat to add more servers.)

-3. From the **Virtual Machines** pane, right\-click the virtual machine and then click **Move**.
+3. From the **Virtual Machines** pane, right-click the virtual machine and then click **Move**.
 This opens the Move Wizard.

 4. Use the wizard pages to choose the type of move, destination server, and options.